wdecoster/nanocomp/README.md

 optional arguments:
   -h, --help            show this help message and exit -v, --version         Print version and exit.
-  -t, --threads THREADS
-                        Set the allowed number of threads to be used by the script
+  -t, --threads THREADS Set the allowed number of threads to be used by the script --readtype {1D,2D,1D2}
-  --readtype {1D,2D,1D2}
                         Which read type to extract information about from summary.
-Options are 1D, 2D, 1D2 -o, --outdir OUTDIR
-                        Specify directory in which output has to be created.
+Options are 1D, 2D, 1D2 -o, --outdir OUTDIR   Specify directory in which output has to be created.
-  -p, --prefix PREFIX
-                        Specify an optional prefix to be used for the output files.
+  -p, --prefix PREFIX   Specify an optional prefix to be used for the output
+                        files.
   -f, --format {eps,jpeg,jpg,pdf,pgf,png,ps,raw,rgba,svg,svgz,tif,tiff}
                         Specify the output format of the plots.
   -n [NAMES [NAMES ...]], --names [NAMES [NAMES ...]]
-                        Specify the names to be used for the datasets --fastq [FASTQ [FASTQ ...]]
+                        Specify the names to be used for the datasets --plot {violin,box}   Which plot type to use: boxplot or violinplot (default) --fastq [FASTQ [FASTQ ...]]
                         Data is in default fastq format.
   --summary [SUMMARY [SUMMARY ...]]